Performance Marketing: The Data Trap That Wastes Millions

 You’ll need a wider toolkit—including brand tracking, share of search, econometrics, and longer-term ROI analysis.

-When done correctly on the Performance Marketing side, I’ve seen spend decrease by 25% with minimal impact & on the flip side, I’ve seen brands grow by 15% after 6 months of applying a clear measurement methodology.
+When done correctly on the performance marketing side, I’ve seen spend decrease by 25% with minimal impact.
+On the flip side, I’ve also seen brands grow by 15% after six months of applying a clear measurement methodology